ovh/docs/pages/platform/kubernetes-k8s/monitoring-apps-grafana-prometheus/guide.en-ca.md

 ![Grafana](images/grafana-browse.png){.thumbnail}
 ![Grafana](images/grafana-dashboards.png){.thumbnail}

-You can click on `General/Kubernetes/Compute Resources/Cluster` dashboard for example to visualize the metrics of your Kubernetes cluster:
+For example, you can click on the `General/Kubernetes/Compute Resources/Cluster` dashboard to visualize the metrics of your Kubernetes cluster:

 ![Grafana](images/grafana-metrics.png){.thumbnail}

 ## Cleanup

-First, execute `helm list` command in every namespaces (with `-A` option) in your Kubernetes cluster to see what you've installed.
+First, execute the `helm list` command in every namespace (with `-A` option) in your Kubernetes cluster to see what you've installed.

 <pre class="console"><code>$ helm list -A
 NAME                            	NAMESPACE    	REVISION	UPDATED                             	STATUS  	CHART                       	APP VERSION